dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

     message in `SCOPED_TRACE` such that you can know which iteration the failure is from.
 3. Sometimes the line number of the trace point is enough for identifying the particular invocation of a sub-routine.
-In this case, you don't have to choose a unique message for `SCOPED_TRACE`.
+In this case, you don'type have to choose a unique message for `SCOPED_TRACE`.
 You can simply use `""`.
 4. You can use `SCOPED_TRACE` in an inner scope when there is one in the outer scope.
 In this case, all active trace points will be included in the failure